 Р Targets National indicator(s) Prosperity Strengthen research and ensuring solutions are marketable.
-Public funding for research at 1 percent of GDP People Strengthen gender equality between boys and girls in education by reduced gender differences Boys' and girls' grade point average in public school. in well being and grades. b.
-Results of the National Survey on Well Being Planet Sustainable food. a.
+Public funding for research at 1 percent of GDP Strengthen gender equality between boys and girls in education by reduced gender differences in well being and grades a.
+Boys' and girls' grade point average in public school. in weil being and grades. b.
+Results of the National Survey on Well Being Planet et Sustainable food. a.
 Household food waste. b.
 Ressource productivity in the food sector.
 Peace Maintain Denmark's position among least corrupt countries in the world.
 Transparency International ranking.